Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Can Insurers Deny You a Medigap Plan Because of a Pre-Existing Condition?

-Medigap insurers in most states can deny an application based on pre-existing conditions, but only outside the federally protected enrollment windows.
+Medigap insurers in most states can deny an application based on pre-existing conditions.
+That right applies only outside the federally protected enrollment windows.

 Outside a protected window, a Medigap insurer may approve the application with no restrictions if the applicant passes medical underwriting, approve it with a premium surcharge based on health rating (where state law permits), approve it with a waiting period of up to six months for coverage of the flagged condition, or deny coverage outright.